 This elective course of study is part of the comprehensive, sequential instrumental music program that begins at the elementary level and continues through high school.
 Students will acquire knowledge, understanding and appreciation of the artistic, cultural and intellectual accomplishments of our civilizations while developing skills to express personal musical talents.
 In eighth grade, students meet with an instrumental music specialist for the ensemble classes and the rotational lesson group classes throughout the school year.
 Students are expected to participate in the concerts and rehearsals that may be held after school hours.
-Our music educators have used the New York State Education Department's publication "Learning Standards for the Arts", in addition to the Common Core Learning Standards, to design the curriculum.
+Our music educators have used the New York State Education Department's publication "Learning Standards for the Arts" to design the curriculum.

-- · Instrument performance technique
+- Instrument performance technique

 - Music symbols

 - String ensemble literature from various historical periods and cultures

 - Musicality in performance

-- · Rehearsal techniques
+- Rehearsal techniques

-- · Performance and audience etiquette
+- Performance and audience etiquette

 - Careers